Sublingual Immunotherapy as a Technique of Allergen-Specific Therapy

 Trial 4: German Pediatric Trial

 Children and adolescents (N=253) age 5 and 16 years were randomized.
-Patients initiated treatment with approximately 17 weeks (range, 8 to 23) before grass pollen season.
+Patients initiated treatment with approximately 17 weeks (range, 8-23) before grass pollen season.
 CS was not the original primary end point, and FDA analyzed results post hoc.
 Relative difference in the CS was 24% (95% CI: 5 to 41) favoring Grastek® but failing to meet FDA criteria for efficacy.

 Trial 5: U.S. Adult Trial

 Adults (N=329) age 18 to 65 years were randomized.
 Median preseason treatment duration was 16 weeks (range, 6-24).
 CS was not the original primary end point, and FDA analyzed results post hoc.
 Relative difference in the CS was 10% (95% CI: 4 to 24) favoring Grastek® but failing to meet FDA criteria for efficacy.
 Post-hoc analyses suggested that baseline symptom scores and overlapping pollen seasons may have affected results.
 (35)